sahaarindamprivate/fitness-frog/README.md

 ### Updating the Controller to Handle Deletes

+The GET request action simply gets the record to delete so the user can review the information and confirm the delete.
+The POST request action will delete the entry.

 ### Updating the Delete View

 Make views strongly typed by using the model directive.